cloudera/hue/docs/sdk/sdk.md

 <div class="note">
 "Under the covers:" Django uses a notion called middleware that's called in between the request coming in and the view being executed.
 That's how <code>request.user</code>
 gets populated.
-There's also a middleware for Hue that makes sure that no pages are displayed unless the user is authenticated.
+There's also a middleware for HUE that makes sure that no pages are displayed unless the user is authenticated.
 </div>